Helen Stafford BA, LicAc, MBAcC

 excess heat in the body.
 A condition such as irritable bowel syndrome may be the result of a weakness in the digestive system, which acupuncture would address.
 Where there is a blockage of energy, for example, at the site of an injury, the needles stimulate movement and blood flow in the area.

-Traditional acupuncture may be used to treat a wide range of conditions.
-The World Health Organisation lists a wide range of health problems.
+Traditional acupuncture is used by many people with varying health needs.
 Often people have been through the Western medical system and still find themselves in need of help.
 Many people come because acupuncture helps them to feel more relaxed and healthy.
 Some use acupuncture as a preventative measure to strengthen their constitution.
 Acupuncture treatment is holistic in nature and therefore treats health problems at a deep level and does not separate physical and emotional health.

 Yes.
 Acupuncture has a very sound track record and is a very safe form of treatment.
 Traditional acupuncturists are taught to needle safely.
 The needles used are single-use, sterile and disposable.
 Responses to treatment can sometimes include tiredness or mild dizziness, and occasionally mild bruising may occur.
 However, all such reactions are short lived.
 In 2001 the British Medical Journal published an extensive survey into the safety of acupuncture, which concluded that acupuncture is safe when delivered by a competent, well trained practitioner - read more.

-To read more about the latest acupuncture research visit the Evidence Based Acupuncture website.
+To read more about the latest acupuncture research in allergic rhinitis, menopause, mental health, musculoskeletal issues, pain, pediatrics, oncology and safety, visit the Evidence Based Acupuncture website.

 Traditional acupuncture is an ancient practice which is still used all over the world.
 The age of this system of medicine gives it many advantages.
 Its theory has been tried, tested and refined over thousands of years to create a comprehensive mode of treatment.
 Traditional acupuncturists in the UK train to degree level over three years.